christopher-rojas/PeerEffectsGitHub/README.md

 # PeerEffectsGitHub

 Estimate how much starring behaviors of individuals are affected by starring behaviors of their followees on GitHub.
+We estimate peer effects by matching each agent who has followees who starred a repo, with another agent who is similar (in terms of the matching covariates) but does not follow anyone who starred the repo.
+To determine the matches, we do nearest-neighbor matching.
+We include in the set of matching covariates the preference vectors estimated by the collaborative filtering algorithm known as Weigthed Regularized Matrix Factorization (WRMF).

 # Required Libraries
 The following Python libraries must be installed in order to use my programs.
 1.)
 Pandas
 2.)
 Implicit (Benfred/Implicit on GitHub)
 3.)
 Pymongo
 4.)
-Numpy, Os, Sys, Time, Gzip, Json, Logging, Urllib2
+Scipy, Numpy, Os, Sys, Time, Gzip, Json, Logging, Urllib2

 # Useage Instructions
 There are separate directories to 1) Download data from the GitHub Archive, 2) Format/Clean the data 3) Perform WRMF-based collaborative filtering using the stars data 4) Match nearest-neighbors 5) Estimate the peer influence effect on the matched sample.

+To build everything from scratch, you must run each of these in order.
+However, I have included some of the finished files in sections 2-5, so you can see how it looks when finished.

 # 1) Download data from the GitHub Archive